Glasgow Subway: Second generation (1980–2024)

-The first 33 cars of the second generation fleet were built by Metro-Cammell, Washwood Heath between 1977 and 1979.
+The first 33 cars of the second generation fleet were built by Metro-Cammell in Washwood Heath between 1977 and 1979.
 Eight additional trailer cars were built in 1992.
 The rolling stock entered service when the subway re-opened after modernisation work on 16 April 1980.
 The original 33 were refurbished by ABB at Derby Litchurch Lane Works in 1995.
 The second generation fleet was entirely retired from service on 28 June 2024.